 Few of the prospective investors either read the headings or may just blindly sign the offer document without paying much heed to the entire reading bit.

-Often we get ourselves into trouble by not reading the terms & conditions mentioned in the offer document and later on crib as the surprising terms that we may come to know through our mutual fund managers.
+Often we get ourselves into trouble by not reading the terms & conditions mentioned in the offer document and later on crib about the surprising terms that we may come to know through our mutual fund managers.

 In this article, we have tried to brief you on a few points which are mandatory for you to know before signing the offer document.

 An offer document is a prospectus which contains useful information for the prospective mutual fund investors.